interlock-network/knowledgebase-public/how/run-solana-localdevnode-mostos.md

-# 4. do some stuff with CLI tools
+# 4. Do some stuff with CLI tools
 <details>
 <summary>expand</summary>
 &emsp;